 However, this does not mean that disagreements won’t take place.
 Just that, these fights or disagreements will be quite different in your first serious relationship after a divorce.
 If you’ve done the necessary work to identify how you may have contributed to your marriage falling apart and fix any problematic tendencies, you’d be far better equipped to deal with conflict and differences healthily when you begin dating after divorce.

 Related Reading: Divorce And Remarriage In India: Things You Should Know And Consider

 13. Flowery romance will not envelop your new relationship

-Your divorce will make you a complete realist.
-So you will not expect any flowery romance from your new partner.
-All you will require in the new relationship is a show of genuine love and affection from your partner’s side.
-Anything superficial will turn you off and mark the end of the new relationship.
+Your divorce will make you a realist.
+Therefore, you might not expect any flowery romance from your new partner.
+You might not even be able to express the same either.
+All you will require in your new relationship after divorce is a show of genuine love and affection from your partner’s side.

 14. Expectations might be high in the new relationship